mondeja/project-config/docs/dev/plugins.rst

-The name name of the entrypoint (``my_plugin`` in the previous example) is the name of the plugin, the one that must be defined in :ref:`style-plugins` if the style need them.
+The name name of the entrypoint (``my_plugin`` in the previous example) is the name of the plugin, the one that must be defined in :ref:`style-plugins` if the style need it.

 Plugin class
 ============